ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    ``import module M`` that exports all identifiers in scope with a ``M.`` prefix unqualified.
 I don't find this feature necessary, but it would fit with the rest of this proposal.

+E. Drop the possibility of anonymous local modules; that is, remove ``_`` as a possibility of ``modname``.
+However, I like the idea of anonymous modules, as they serve to reduce the scope of some declarations without bothering the programmer to write a name for the module.

+F. Disallow local modules to be mutually recursive.
+The current proposal says (point 4) that the local module system affects scoping only.
+However, we could instead declare that a mutual-dependency strongly-connected component (SCC) cannot include definitions in more than one module.
+This would disable mutual recursion between modules, but open the possibility of using local modules to explicitly stage compilation.
+This might allow, for example, the definition of a function and its usage in a Template Haskell splice in the same file (as long as they were in different local modules).

+   I prefer the proposal as-is in this regard: modules should be about abstraction and naming, not about compilation dependencies.
+Compilation dependencies should be handled via a mechanism specifically suited for compilation dependencies, such as explicit staging like `#243`_.

 Future Work
 -----------